riscv-admin/fp/Gap Analysis.md

 FP8 is on track to be a ratified IEEE standard and therefore also considered a mainstream format.

 Note: There are more than one FP8 format being considered for ratification.
 There are currently gathered under the name "binary8" formats [P3109 working group interim report](https://github.com/P3109/Public/blob/main/Shared%20Reports/P3109%20WG%20Interim%20report.pdf).
+For the alternative [Open Compute OFP8](https://www.opencompute.org/documents/ocp-8-bit-floating-point-specification-ofp8-revision-1-0-2023-12-01-pdf-1) format similarly two variants are defined.

 ## Ecosystem
 It has been highlighted that programming languages have little support for floating point numbers other than single and double precision.